BambuCraft/PartiumAPI/README.md

 All branches with a version number should be buildable, the wip branch will have the latest changes, but there is no guarantie it will compile.

 ### Future Features
-- better combat implementation
+- [ ] better combat implementation
+- [ ] Implement in Mod (needs maven repo)
+- [ ] Fix lightsaber effect
+- [ ] Handle Animations

 </br>
 </br>

 ### Why?
-Don't you miss your childhood memories, you made with the [Fisk's Advanced Lighsabers Mod](https://www.curseforge.com/minecraft/mc-mods/advanced-lightsabers) and want to bring them back?
+Don't you miss your childhood memories you made with the [Fisk's Advanced Lighsabers Mod](https://www.curseforge.com/minecraft/mc-mods/advanced-lightsabers) and want to bring them back?
 I do and so I decided to make this mod.
 It utilizes the power of [Geckolib](https://modrinth.com/mod/geckolib) and [Veil](https://github.com/FoundryMC/Veil) to create cool looking Swords and Lightsabers.

 #### References: